Generative AI

 Conclusion

-The competitive advantage in 2026 belongs to those who engineer for reliability first—and treat intelligence as a system property, not a single API call.
+Competitive advantage now belongs to teams who engineer reliability first and treat intelligence as a system property rather than a single API call.

 Summary Checklist for Developers